caltechlibrary/library-shell-curl-and-api/README.md

 One of the benefits of the Bash shell (and other Unix shells) is it provides a great deal of capability right out of the box.
 When you combine that with other Unix tools you have a powerful environment for text processing and manipulation.
+The web provides a massive ammount on content.
+In this lesson will be combining the two.

 ## What is covered